lorengreenfield/stalefish/README.md

 # stalefish
-Simple function based component library for hyperx tagged template literals
+Simple function based component library for hyperx/bel/halfcab/nanohtml tagged template literals

-- Requires reify or @std/esm for server side rendering as its only distributed as an ES module.
+- Requires the `esm` package (or node version with esm modules) for server side rendering as its only distributed as an ES module.

-...Work in progress